ssheybani/Skater/README.rst

 Skater
 ===========
-Skater is a python package for model agnostic interpretation of predictive models.
-With Skater, you can unpack the internal mechanics of arbitrary models; as long as you can obtain inputs, and use a function to obtain outputs, you can use Skater to learn about the models internal decision policies.
+Skater is a unified framework to enable Model Interpretation for all forms of model to help one build an Interpretable machine learning system often needed for real world use-cases(** we are actively working towards to enabling faithful interpretability for all forms models).
+It is an open source python library designed to demystify the learned structures of a black box model both globally(inference on the basis of a complete data set) and locally(inference about an individual prediction).

 The project was started as a research idea to find ways to enable better interpretability(preferably human interpretability) to predictive "black boxes" both for researchers and practioners.
+The project is still in beta phase.

 .. image:: https://travis-ci.org/datascienceinc/Skater.svg?branch=master
     :target: https://travis-ci.com/datascienceinc/Skater